17th Congress not as productive as predecessors in its first session

 Fariñas, meanwhile, initiated an investigation into the Ilocos Norte provincial government’s use of tobacco funds, implicating Gov. Imee Marcos and subjecting her to possible arrest for contempt for continuously snubbing the probe.

 But it was not only Marcos who suffered a misfortune.
-Fariñas was declared persona non grata in his own district by the Ilocos Norte Provincial Board, which resulted from his refusal to release six provincial government officials from detention for contempt even as they were granted a habeas corpus petition by the Court of Appeals.
+Fariñas was declared persona non grata in his own district by the Ilocos Norte Provincial Board, which was caused by his refusal to release six provincial government officials from detention for contempt even as they were granted a habeas corpus petition by the Court of Appeals.

 “In non-diplomatic usage, referring to someone as persona non grata is to say that he or she is ostracized,” he added.
 “Such a person is for all intents and purposes culturally shunned, so as to be figuratively non-existent.
 That is what those eight have done to me!”